Luke Short: Robbed

-The racing circuit

-Following the racing circuit occupied much of Short's time during the late spring and early summer of 1890.
-The presence of the Shorts at Saratoga Springs, New York, was reported in the local press.
-While he had enormous success at racetracks across the country, boxing promotion remained an unattainable goal for Short.
-He was destined to be remembered for gunfights rather than prize fights.

 The last gunfight

-The long-simmering feud between Short and Wright finally reached the boiling point in Fort Worth on December 23, 1890.
-The gunfight took place at the Bank Saloon on Main Street that was owned by Wright.
+After the robbery earlier in 1890, tensions between Short and Wright continued to escalate.
+Their feud culminated in a gunfight in Fort Worth on December 23, 1890.
+The gunfight took place at the Bank Saloon on Main Street which was owned by Wright.
 In testimonies presented by eyewitnesses, Wright was conducting gambling in his house and Short went there to close it down.
-After Short got all the patrons evicted at gunpoint, Wright suddenly ambushed him with a shotgun, wounding Short in the left hip and leg, as well as injuring his left hand.
+After Short evicted all the patrons at gunpoint, Wright ambushed him with a shotgun, wounding Short in the left hip and leg, as well as injuring his left hand.
 Short retaliated by drawing his pistol and shooting Wright in the right wrist, disarming him.
-Both men then sluggishly separated ways, with Short going out to meet his friends, while Wright stayed in the building clutching his wound.
+Both men then separated ways, with Short going out to meet his friends, while Wright stayed in the building.

 In describing Short's leg wound, the local paper said, "the full charge of buckshot passed through the flesh, making a tunnel, the muscles on the outside were torn out."
 The wound on his left hand resulted in his thumb being "taken off at the joint."
 Reports of the shooting, along with updates on Short's condition, were published in newspapers in several states.
 A paper in Hutchinson, Kansas, observed, "his wounds are enough to kill a common man, but Luke may get well."
 Short remained bedridden for months.
 In 1891, a Chicago newspaper published a lengthy profile of Short.
-When discussing the gunfight with Wright, the paper reported: "It was supposed at the time that Short was fatally wounded, and his recovery was wholly due to the careful nursing of his wife, who for three months hardly left his bed side."
-Both Short and Wright were indicted and charged with assault with intent to murder.
-Both men made bonds without trouble in the sum of $1,000.
+When discussing the gunfight with Wright, the paper reported: "It was supposed at the time that Short was fatally wounded, and his recovery was wholly due to the careful nursing of his wife, who for three months hardly left his bedside."
+Both Short and Wright were indicted and charged with assault with intent to murder and made bonds in the sum of $1,000.
 The trial date was changed more than once, and a final decision was not reached until March 1, 1892.